landmark-lang/.github/profile/README.md

 # General
 Don't think of this as a regular ol' README file.
 Think of it like a happy child's Journal.
 This is an informative publication about the Landmark programming language and my the process and design choices while I was building it.
 Also, far below — after all of my chaotic thoughts — you'd be reading here, you would find documentation containing some snippets of Landmark code and others containing how to get started with using Landmark.
 After that description you might think of this as a whitepaper and that's wrong for three reasons:

 1. Meh, you can argue that there's barely a problem I am trying to solve that another language which exists already does not solve.
-Although, I would talk about a few problems and the way Landmark tries to solve or sometimes even solves them.
+Although, I would talk about a few problems and the way Landmark tries to solve, or sometimes even solves, them.
 2. Err... the pilot version of the compiler is written in Golang.
 No matter what reason sophisticated enough that I try to come up with, the tool would defeat this reason.
 3. It's kind of weird calling it whitepaper when basically anybody reading this would read it in dark mode.